Lee County Assistance Programs

 Your Lee County health and wellness partner since 1916, Lee Health is an award-winning health care system with more than 1.5 million patient contacts each year.
 Lee Health provides specialized care at four acute care facilities as well as the award-winning Golisano Children’s Hospital.

-The mission of the Alvin A. Dubin Alzheimer’s Resource Center is to provide educational, informational, and supportive resources for individuals with Alzheimer’s disease and related disorders and their caregivers.
+The mission of The Dubin Center is to provide educational, informational, and supportive resources for individuals with Alzheimer’s disease and related disorders and their caregivers.

 Area Agency on Aging for Southwest Florida